 Johannesburg.
 Jozi.
 Joburg.
 This city is the true heartbeat of South Africa.
 Many people tend to skip over it during their travels to this beautiful country, spending only enough time to land at OR Tambo International Airport and board their flight either to Cape Town or a safari destination.
 Yet, spending a day in this dynamic and historical city will not only intrigue you, but you will come away with an appreciation of how far South Africa has come and where it is going.
-With a full day in this city, you will be able to become plugged in to the South African culture as well as understand what makes Johannesburg a wonderful destination.
+With one full day in this city, you will be able to become plugged in to the South African culture as well as understand what makes Johannesburg a wonderful destination.

 GUEST POST BY KAT BUTLER